-He releases his 20th solo album in 62 years in the business, Tall, Dark and Handsome on July 26th, he’s on a tour that has him headlining The King Biscuit Blues Festival on Friday, October 11th, and he’s already co-written five songs for his next CD.
+He releases his 20th solo album in 62 years in the business, Tall, Dark, & Handsome, on July 26th.
+He’s on a tour that has him headlining The King Biscuit Blues Festival on Friday, October 11th, and he’s already co-written five songs for his next CD.

 The new album’s first single “If I Hock My Guitar” was included in Rolling Stone’s list of Best Country and Americana Songs To Hear Now, and its third single “Gone to Mexico,” earned a premiere on Bluegrass Situation.
 Delbert jumps genres like a kangaroo.